hawkinsw/CPPTimes/arrays-and-vectors.md

 31
 31

-Be very careful: with the syntax above, `v` is a _copy_ of the current element from `array_name` and changing the value of `v` in the body of the loop will have no impact on the values in `array_name`.
+Be very careful: with the syntax above, for every iteration, `v` is a _copy_ of one of the elements from `array_name`.
+Because it is a copy, changing the value of `v` in the body of the loop will have no impact on the values in `array_name`.[^in-common]

+[^in-common]: Does that remind you of the difference between pass-by-value and pass-by-reference parameters?
+It should!

 ```C++
   for (int days_in_month : days_in_summer_months) {